Good news! The CDC has cleared fully vaccinated individuals for travel as they are less likely to contract and spread COVID-19.

 Arrival in Peru:

-- Quarantine is no longer required for travelers entering the country, except for Peruvians and foreign residents from South Africa, Brazil and/or India or who have made a layover in those countries, they must mandatorily quarantine at their home, accommodation or other temporary isolation center for a period of fourteen 14 days from the date of arrival in Peru.
+- Quarantine is no longer required for travelers entering the country, except for Peruvians and foreign residents from South Africa or who have made a layover in the country, they must mandatorily quarantine at their home, accommodation or other temporary isolation center for a period of fourteen 14 days from the date of arrival in Peru.

-- The entrance of non-resident passengers from India, South Africa and/or Brazil, or who have made a stopover in such countries in the last 14 days, is suspended until July 15.
+- The entrance of non-resident passengers from Africa or who have made a stopover in such countries in the last 14 days, is suspended until September 19.

-- A face shield is NOT required to board planes flying domestically within Peru.
+- A face shield is NOT required for flights and at airports.

 - Cleaning protocols are adopted to disinfect every area on an ongoing basis, with particular emphasis on high-touch and high-traffic areas, such as counters and front desk, door handles, public bathrooms and room keys, among others.